A California independent contractor has different legal rights and obligations than an employee.

 Workers who have been misclassified as independent contractors and who should have been classified as employees are entitled to recover all the benefits to which they would have been entitled had they been properly classified.
 See Labor Code §2802(a).

-This can include payment for back pay, plus interest, on account of insufficient minimum wage, overtime, or missed meal breaks and/or rest periods.
 In some cases, employees may also recover attorney fees and court costs.
 Labor Code §2699(g).

 If the EDD determines the employee has been misclassified, he or she may still receive unemployment benefits and the employer could be fined.